vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Transformation of gods.
 Disinterested action, 583.
 Dislike of flesh, 604.

 Disposal of the dead, 415-24.
-Distinction, not denoted by vyaşti, 506,
+Distinction, not denoted by vyaṣti, 506,

 n.
 11.